ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 # Step 3 - Create a LoopBack application

 API Connect comes with a developer toolkit.
-This toolkit provides a offline graphical user interace named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs, and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.
+This toolkit provides an offline graphical user interace named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs, and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.

 1. Get help on the **apic** command set:
   ```
   apic -h
   ```

 The developer toolkit provides an integrated development environment for developing APIs and applications that use the LoopBack framework.

 To create a new LoopBack project, use the command apic loopback; then use the apic edit command to edit the project in the API Designer.

+>**Note**: When working with the toolkit always be careful of where you are located on your file system.
+The working directory from where the apic command are started will be considered as the root of the loopback projects and products/APIs you are working at some point.
+Cautious must be taken on how you organise the directories.
+It also msut take in considerations that at some point you will want to source control some of the generated files (such as the yaml files for example) in a Source Control Management system such as github.

 1. Create an API Connect LoopBack application.

   ```
+  $ mkdir -p <your-favorite-working-dir>/apic/myfirstproject
+  $ cd <your-favorite-working-dir>/apic/myfirstproject
   $ apic loopback
   ```

  Next you will be asked to supply the name of the directory where the application will be created.
 Enter **demo**

   ```
   What's the name of your application? demo
   ```

 1. LoopBack will default the project directory name to the name of the application.

 1. Press the ***Enter*** or ***Return*** key to accept the default value of inventory.